vjones2906/Engineering_4_Notebook/README.md

 ### Assignment Description

-The purpose of this assingment was to turn on an LED if the accelerometer was rotated outside a certain range
+The purpose of this assingment was to turn on an LED if the accelerometer was rotated outside a certain range.

 ### Evidence